 Another study looked at the longevity of male comedians in comparison to other male entertainers.
 The results showed that there was no significant difference in life span of stand-up comedians and humor writers in comparison to other entertainers and serious writers.
 Moreover, comedians, humor writers and serious entertainers died younger, compared to people who achieved fame in other areas.
 It is possible that entertainers such as comedians live a more intense life, and are exposed to stress and other risks that could shorten their lives.
 This stress could also lead them to adopt an unhealthy lifestyle, smoke, and use other illicit drugs that are detrimental to their health.

 Nonetheless, the relationship between humor and health is worth studying because if we do find that humor carries health benefits, that would be great, right?
-The challenge is to conduct well designed studies which take into account possible confounding variables.
+The challenge is to conduct well-designed studies that take into account possible confounding variables.
 One of the main things that needs to be accounted for is the separation of humor and laughter.
 If humor does have some analgesic effect, the question is, is it due to the cognitive enjoyment of the joke or is it because we laugh?
 Laughter releases endorphins in our brain and could hold the key for any health benefits.
 A recent study looked at exactly that.

 The results showed that overall, across all conditions, subjects who watched the comedy videos showed higher pain tolerance after watching it, compared to the non-humor condition.
 Interestingly, women showed somewhat stronger tolerance for pain, though not in all experimental conditions.
 The number of participants that watched the videos together did not affect the result, thus watching funny videos together had no impact on pain tolerance.
 This is quite interesting, since you might expect that watching funny movies in groups might increase the amount of laughter due to the well know contagious effect, but apparently this was not the case in this study.